For a data story to move audiences to take action or embrace change, it should have the following components:

 Humans can process visual images much faster than text.
 Besides, a chart is easier for your brain to process than reading text and numbers in tables.

-The Sentiment Trend Chart can dramatically improve the speed of decision-making processes of your audience.
+The Sentiment Trend Chart can dramatically improve the speed of the decision-making processes of your audience.
 According to the Wharton School of Business, simplified data visualization can shorten business meetings by up to 24%.

 Why?